gbro3n/garethrbrown.github.io/_posts/2022-01-09-a-rough-guide-to-building-a-retro-pie-bar-top-arcade-game-machine.md

 ![](/assets/PXL_20211229_104137270.jpg)
 (My eldest playing some old school PAC-MAN)

-So, being a rough guide, here are the rough steps to building a Retro Pie Bar Top Arcade Game Machine:
+So, being a rough guide, here are the parts required for building a Retro Pie Bar Top Arcade Game Machine with some information about each.
+This isn't a step by step guide since the process was more compositional than sequential for me.
+Maybe next time it would be now I know more about the process.
+Really I just found myself working on the parts I could until the whole thing came together.

 ## Raspberry Pi Computer